brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 	Write a verbose text representation of nodal values and attributes to the current output stream.

-.. index:: MCMCLogical
+.. index:: Logical

-.. _section-MCMCLogical:
+.. _section-Logical:

-MCMCLogical
+Logical
 -----------

-Type ``MCMCLogical`` inherits the fields and method functions from the ``Dependent`` type, and adds the constructors and methods listed below.
+Type ``Logical`` inherits the fields and method functions from the ``Dependent`` type, and adds the constructors and methods listed below.
 It is designed for nodes that are deterministic functions of model parameters and data.
 Stored in the field ``eval`` is an anonymous function defined as

 .. code-block:: julia